spokestack/react-native-spokestack/README.md

 ### ASR Support

 The example usage uses the system-provided ASRs (`AndroidSpeechRecognizer` and `AppleSpeechRecognizer`).
 However, `AndroidSpeechRecognizer` is not available on 100% of devices.
-If such a device is supported, use Spokestack ASR instead.
+If your app supports a device that doesn't have built-in speech recognition, use Spokestack ASR instead by setting the `profile` to a Spokestack profile using the `profile` prop.

 See our [ASR documentation](https://www.spokestack.io/docs/concepts/asr) for more information.